sikaeducation/curriculum/courses/201/standards/build-websites/topics/comments/exercises/README.md

 * How do you write comments in HTML?
 * How do you write comments in CSS?
 * How do you write comments in JavaScript?
+* When should comments be used?
+* When should comments not be used?

+## Activities

-* Change the following code to use multiline comments:
+Change the following code to use multiline comments:

 ```js
 // This is a comment that goes